LanguidSquid/js-newsletter-api-for-reddit/README.md

 10. from `/express-api/` run `node-server.js`
 11. Import postman collection and environment from `/postman` directory to execute CRUD operations on emailer data

-## Tip
+## Tips

 You can configure the time to be other than every day at 8 am by editing `/express-api/scheduler/scheduler.js`

 You can use convenient email services like https://www.dispostable.com to receive multiple emails to several clients

-* See 'easy.to.guess@dispostable.com' for some historical example emails
+See 'easy.to.guess@dispostable.com' for some historical example emails

+Swagger is in root directory `reddit-newsletter-api.yaml`.

 #### Technologies
 * node.js